ilkkamtk/hybridisovellukset/Week2/toolchain-setup.md

 1. Install Apollo Server and its dependencies:
     - `npm i @apollo/server graphql`
     - `npm i @graphql-tools/load-files @graphql-tools/merge`
-2. Create a new schema file `media-type.graphql` in the `src/api/schemas` folder.
+2. Create a new schema file `media-item.graphql` in the `src/api/schemas` folder.
 3. Add a new type definition for `MediaItem` based on the return type of `fetchAllMedia` in `mediaModel.ts`:
    ```graphql
    type MediaItem {